Axis & Allies: Gameplay

 In almost every edition of Axis & Allies, players play as the major belligerents of World War II: Germany, Japan, the Soviet Union, the United Kingdom, and the United States.
-The A&A: 50th Anniversary Edition also includes Italy as the third Axis power and China as the fourth Allied power.
+The A&A: 50th Anniversary Edition includes Italy as the third Axis power and China as the fourth Allied power.
 The A&A: Pacific 1940 edition includes China and ANZAC (Australia and New Zealand armed forces).
 The A&A: Europe 1940 edition includes Italy and France.

-The players playing the Axis powers team up against those of the Allied powers usually in an attempt to conquer key territories, represented by regions on the map board.
-In earlier editions, this was done by capturing and holding until the end of a round of play certain territories where the opposing alliance's capital cities are located.
-In later editions, this also included other territories on the map, where "victory cities" are located.
+The players playing the Axis powers team up against those of the Allied powers, usually in an attempt to conquer key territories, represented by regions on the map board.
+In earlier editions, this was done by capturing and holding until the end of a round of play, certain territories where the opposing alliance's capital cities are located.
+In later editions, this included other territories on the map, where "victory cities" are located.

 Certain versions of Axis & Allies have their own custom victory conditions.
 In the original Milton Bradley edition, A&A: Classic, the Axis powers could also win by capturing and holding until the end of a round of play enough territories to gain an economic advantage.
-This "economic victory" was dropped in later editions of A&A. In Axis & Allies: Pacific, Japan gains a point for every 10 IPCs they collect and can win the game if they collect 22 points.
-In Axis & Allies: D-Day the Allies need to control the three cities of Cherbourg, Caen, and Saint-Lo at the end of the 10th round, in Axis & Allies: Guadalcanal, victory is achieved by controlling airfields, and in Axis & Allies: Battle of the Bulge the Germans need to control territories totaling up to 24 points before round 8.
+This "economic victory" was dropped in later editions of A&A.

+In Axis & Allies: Pacific, Japan gains a point for every 10 IPCs they collect and can win the game if they collect 22 points.
+In Axis & Allies: D-Day, the Allies need to control the three cities of Cherbourg, Caen, and Saint-Lo at the end of the 10th round.
+In Axis & Allies: Guadalcanal, victory is achieved by controlling airfields.
+In Axis & Allies: Battle of the Bulge, the Germans need to control territories totaling up to 24 points before round 8.